pyrocko/pyrocko/doc/source/topics/pseudo-dynamic-rupture.rst

 *****************************

 The implementation of the pseudo dynamic rupture model into the Pyrocko and Pyrocko-GF framework is based on [Dahm2021]_.
-Essential building blocks are the classes :py:class:`~pyrocko.gf.seismosizer.PseudoDynamicRupture` and :py:class:`~pyrocko.gf.tractions.AbstractTractionField`.
-Additionally the model is constrained by the subsurface underground model as provided by the :py:class:`~pyrocko.gf.seismosizer.Store`.
+Essential building blocks are the class :py:class:`~pyrocko.gf.seismosizer.PseudoDynamicRupture` and in the :py:class:`~pyrocko.gf.tractions.AbstractTractionField` subclasses.
+Additionally the model is constrained by the subsurface underground model as provided by the metadata in the Pyrocko GF :py:class:`~pyrocko.gf.store.Store`.
 See [Dahm2021_] which describes the rupture source model in detail.

 .. figure :: /static/pseudo-dynamic-flow-2.svg
     :align: center